ZhangyuZhuJulia/ZhangyuZhuJulia.github.io/sample_page.md

     geom_errorbar(position=dodge,width = 0.5)
 ```

-#### Grouped customers based on when did they make their purchase behavior or their customer features.
+**Grouped customers based on when did they make their purchase behavior or their customer features**
 Graph:
 <br><br>
 <img src="images/slice_dice_2.png"/>